 For those who wish to join two dates for one 15 day safari, we can at a cost less than two combined.

-Payments for all safaris are made through Steppes Discovery which means you have the financial protection of booking through a registered tour operator.
+Payments for all safaris are made through Steppes Travel which means you have the financial protection of booking through a registered tour operator.

 Your money is 100% safe and if one of our suppliers goes bust, your money is fully protected.

-Steppes Discovery can also book flights on your behalf for full financial protection.
+Steppes Travel can also book flights on your behalf for full financial protection.

 Please see our terms and conditions here.